Shotgun Chamber Forcing Cone

-The forcing cones in a shotgun barrel force the shot charge or column down in diameter to enter the bore and then to enter the parallel section of the choke.
+The forcing cones in a shotgun barrel force the shot charge or shot column down in diameter in transition from the shotgun chamber to enter the bore and then to enter the parallel section of the choke.
 The one we will concern ourselves with here is the chamber to bore forcing cone the other is contained within the choke or choke tube.

 There has been a lot written on the subject of chamber to bore forcing cones, some good, some bad, the most experienced and authoritive goes to the late Ralph T. Walker this appears to have been his life work "shotguns" his book Gun Digest Book of Shotgun Gunsmithing By Ralph T. Walker.
 I highly recommend this book to all who want the maximum from their shotguns.
 This is where I started my research as a gunsmith seeking out the ultimate in shot patterns.
 It is here where the issue of forcing cones came into light for me.
 Chamber forcing cones vary in length from 1/2" to 2-1/2" with many saying that this length or that length is perfect.

-The end result to this is simple cut the forcing cone length to 1-1/2" hone then polish the forcing cone, then when it is glass smooth, burnish it, this will seal the metal and a substantial gain in pattern density and evenness will be yours.
+The end result to this is simple, cut with a reamer the forcing cone length to 1-1/2 inches, hone, then polish the forcing cone, then when it is glass smooth, burnish it, this will seal the metal and a substantial gain in pattern density and evenness will be yours.